-SPORANOX[®] (itraconazole) Oral Solution and SPORANOX[®] Capsules should not be used interchangeably.
-Only SPORANOX[®] Oral Solution has been demonstrated effective for oral and/or esophageal candidiasis.
-SPORANOX[®] Oral Solution contains the excipient hydroxypropyl-β-cyclodextrin which produced pancreatic adenocarcinomas in a rat carcinogenicity study.
+SPORANOX[®] (itraconazole) Injection contains the excipient hydroxypropyl- β -cyclodextrin which produced pancreatic adenocarcinomas in a rat carcinogenicity study.
 These findings were not observed in a similar mouse carcinogenicity study.
 The clinical relevance of these findings is unknown.
-(See Carcinogenesis, Mutagenesis, and Impairment of Fertility.)
+(See PRECAUTIONS: Carcinogenesis, Mutagenesis, and Impairment of Fertility.)